-The film provokes an urgent analysis of several issues.
-The first is the labyrinthine nature that characterizes a participation discourse that is advantageous on the one hand and disadvantageous on the other to a certain group of people.
-The former manifests itself in Hirsch's coinage as (1990:187) "the cheap and obedient labour of the poor at the disposal of the monopolizers".
-The latter is deemed to be a non-collaborative force from the community against the powerful capital/state.
-It is worth noting also that at the zenith of the economic growth, the time when the state adopted a liberal economic approach, the hegemonic economic policy further disseminated uneconomic disparities and unequal benefits to the people.
+economic growth, the time when the state adopted a liberal economic approach, the hegemonic economic policy further disseminated uneconomic disparities and unequal benefits to the people.
 The most affected were the grassroots.
 The eighties manifests a shift in the state's role from the stable institution that safeguards the people's well-being to suppressing their mobility for the sake of a neo-liberalist development contract.
-Due to structural fragmentation, participation of the village level is coerced by the state.
+Due to this structural fragmentation, the participation of the village level is coerced by the state.
 The hierarchy embedded in the structural change muffles the people's voice and struggle, and renders their participation adjunct.